-The best interview feedback rates each candidate against specific role requirements, cites evidence for every score, and ends with a clear hire or no-hire recommendation.
-Below you'll find 15+ copy-ready templates covering strong hires, rejections, on-hold decisions, panel debriefs, skills assessments, and cultural fit evaluations.
+Great interview feedback rates each candidate against specific role requirements, cites evidence for every score, and ends with a clear hire or no-hire recommendation.
+Below you’ll find 15+ interview feedback examples and copy-ready templates covering strong hires, rejections, on-hold decisions, panel debriefs, skills assessments, and cultural fit evaluations.

 Why templates?
-Because most teams don't have a consistent feedback process.
-According to PwC's Future of Recruiting research, 78% of candidates want specific feedback when they're rejected.
-Yet Greenhouse's 2024 State of Job Hunting Report found 61% of job seekers are ghosted after interviews.
+Because most teams don’t have a consistent feedback process.
+According to Starred’s 2024 Candidate Experience Benchmark Report, based on 1.5 million candidate experiences, 48% of rejected candidates don’t understand why they weren’t selected - which is precisely why structured templates exist.
+According to PwC’s Future of Recruiting research, 78% of candidates want specific feedback when they’re rejected.
+Yet Greenhouse’s 2024 Candidate Experience Report found 61% of job seekers are ghosted after interviews.
 That gap hurts your employer brand and your pipeline.
-Candidates who don't hear back share negative experiences with their networks, and nearly half turn down future offers from companies that handled the process poorly.
+Candidates who don’t hear back share negative experiences with their networks, and Greenhouse’s data shows 20% of candidates rejected an offer due to a poor interview experience.

-This guide walks through the research on why feedback format matters, then gives you every template you need to cover any interview outcome.
+Walk through the research below on why feedback format matters, then copy any template you need to cover any interview outcome.

 Why Does Interview Feedback Quality Determine Hiring Outcomes?

-The data gets worse when you look at what happens without feedback.
-Candidate resentment hit an all-time high in 2024, with 15% of North American candidates reporting strong negative feelings toward employers, according to the same Talent Board research.
-In tech, that number jumped to 28% - the highest in 13 years of tracking.
+Without feedback, the data gets worse.
+Resentment among applicants hit an all-time high in 2024, with 15% of North American candidates reporting strong negative feelings toward employers, according to the same Talent Board research.
+Tech professionals saw even higher levels - 28% - the highest in 13 years of tracking.

 Companies that invest in feedback see the opposite effect.
 CandE Award-winning companies gave 13% more feedback to finalist candidates than average, per Talent Board data.
 Their willingness-to-refer NPS scored 23 versus 13 for other companies - a 56% advantage.
 That matters because employers hire 20-40% of their workforce from referrals.